 Lori in her car on a road trip

-Don’t Make These 15 Common Mistakes on a Road Trip
+15 Mistakes on a Road Trip You Don’t Want to Make

-Taking a road trip can be one of the most unforgettable experiences there is.
-The memories will last a life time.
-However, the potential for problems on even the most well-planned road trips is always there and before you know it, a stress-free journey turns into a nightmare.
+Taking a road trip is one of the most unforgettable experiences there is.
+The memories you’ll make will last a life time.
+However, if you want them to be good memories, then you have to be prepared.
+The potential for problems on even the most well-planned road trips is always there and before you know it, something that’s supposed to be fun turns turns problematic.

-In this article, we’ll take a a look at some of the most common mistakes on a road trip that could turn into bigger issues.
-Then, we’ll find solutions to avoid these mishaps so that whether you’re a veteran road tripper or a first-timer, your road trip will be incident free.
+In this article, we’ll take a a look at some of the most common mistakes on a road trip that could possibly turn into bigger issues.
+But we’ll find solutions to avoid these problems before they start so whether you’re a veteran road tripper or a first-timer, your road trip will be incident free.

 Mistakes on a Road Trip

-By now, you know I love road trips.
-I’ve logged over 100k miles solo and even more with friends and family.
-My road trips haven’t been without mistakes but I’ve learned from them because trust me, no one wants to have issues while traveling on the road.
+If you haven’t guessed yet, I love road trips!
+I’ve logged over 100k miles of solo road trips and even more miles with friends and family.
+My road trips haven’t always been without mistakes but I constantly try to learn from them and change my way of doing things.

 This list contains a few of the most common mistakes on a road trip that could cause problems and how to avoid them.

-1. Not Checking Your Vehicle Before You Go
+1. Not Checking Your Vehicle Before the Road Trip

 2. Forgetting to Pack Essential Items